sttp/Specification/Sections/DataPointStructure.md

   ReservedFlag = 1 << 5,      // Reserved flag
   UserDefinedFlag1 = 1 << 6,  // User defined flag 1
   UserDefinedFlag2 = 1 << 7   // User defined flag 2
  }
 DataQualityFlags; // sizeof(uint8), 1-byte
 ```

+> :information_source: These quality flags are intentionally simple to accommodate a very wide set of use cases and still provide some indication of data point value quality.
+More complex data qualities can exist as new data points.

+When using the raw encoding scheme, these quality flags are only included in the `DataPoint.state` data when the `DataPointKey.flags` includes the `StateFlags.DataQuality` flag.
+The `DataQualityFlags` must be serialized into the `DataPoint.state` data in big-endian order following any defined time quality flags. n If no time quality flags are defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0`, then the `DataQualityFlags` must be the first value serialized into the `DataPoint.state` data.

+## Data Point Sequence Identifier

+For data that needs to be transmitted with a defined sequence identifier, the `DataPoint.flags` must include the `StateFlags.Sequence` flag.

+When using the raw encoding scheme, the sequence identifier, which is defined as a `uint32`, must be serialized into the `DataPoint.state` data in big-endian order following any defined `DataQualityFlags`, `TimeQualityFlags` or timestamp.

+If no timestamp is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0` and no `DataQualityFlags` is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` does not include the `StateFlags.DataQuality` flag, then the sequence identifier must be the first value serialized into the `DataPoint.state` data.

-### Data Point Sequence Number
+## Data Point Fragment Number

-For data that needs to be transmitted with a defined sequence number, the `DataPoint.flags` must include the `StateFlags.Sequence` flag.
-The sequence number, which is defined as a `uint16`, must be serialized into the `DataPoint.state` data in big-endian order following any defined `DataQualityFlags`, `TimeQualityFlags` or timestamp.
-If no timestamp is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0` and no `DataQualityFlags` is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` does not include the `StateFlags.DataQuality` flag, then the sequence number must be the first value serialized into the `DataPoint.state` data.
+For data that needs to be transmitted with a defined fragment number, the `DataPoint.flags` must include the `StateFlags.Fragment` flag.

+When using the raw encoding scheme, the fragment number, which is defined as a `uint32`, must be serialized into the `DataPoint.state` data in big-endian order following any defined sequence identifier, `DataQualityFlags`, `TimeQualityFlags` or timestamp.

+If no timestamp is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0` and no `DataQualityFlags` is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` does not include the `StateFlags.DataQuality` flag, and no sequence identifier is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` does not include the `StateFlags.Sequence` flag, then the fragment number must be the first value serialized into the `DataPoint.state` data.